vadevelopments/vadevelopments/README.md

 # Hi 👋, I'm **Aldrin**.
->Passionate in building e-commerce web apps using Laravel.
+Passionate in building e-commerce web apps using Laravel.

 ## **Full Stack Web Developer || Virtual Assistant**

 ## About Me
->Exceptionally creative and dependable Entry Level Web Developer with a stellar customer service record and superb work ethic.
+Exceptionally creative and dependable Entry Level Web Developer with a stellar customer service record and superb work ethic.
 Aiming to develop an ecommerce webapp, customer web portal, and documentary launch website.
 Passionate about software architecture and cloud computing.

 ## Languages and Tools
--HTML
+HTML
--CSS
+CSS
--JavaScript
+JavaScript
--PHP
+PHP
--Laravel
+Laravel
--Tailwind
+Tailwind
--Material UI
+Material UI
--React
+React
--Python
+Python
--Github
+Github
--Figma
+Figma
--Postman
+Postman

 <!--
 **vadevelopments/vadevelopments** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.